-- reviewing and approving, or recommending for approval by the Board, the compensation of our CEO and our other executive officers; - overseeing and administering our cash and equity incentive plans; - reviewing and making recommendations to the Board of Directors with respect to director compensation; - · reviewing and discussing annually with management our "Compensation Discussion and Analysis," to the extent required; and - preparing the annual compensation committee report, to the extent required by SEC rules.
+- reviewing and approving, or recommending for approval by the Board, the compensation of our CEO and our other executive officers; - overseeing and administering our cash and equity incentive plans; - reviewing and making recommendations to the Board of Directors with respect to director compensation; - reviewing and discussing annually with management our "Compensation Discussion and Analysis," to the extent required; and - preparing the annual compensation committee report, to the extent required by SEC rules.

 Pursuant to the Compensation Committee's charter, which is available on our website at www.omegatherapeutics.com, the Compensation Committee has the authority to retain or obtain the advice of compensation consultants, legal counsel and other advisors to assist in carrying out its responsibilities.
-In 2021, the Compensation Committee engaged both Radford and Pay Governance LLC ("Pay Governance"), each a compensation consulting firm, to assist in making decisions regarding the amount and types of compensation to provide our executive officers and non-employee directors.
-Both Radford and Pay Governance report directly to the Compensation Committee.
-The Compensation Committee has considered the adviser independence factors required under SEC rules as they relate to each of Radford and Pay Governance and have determined that each of Radford and Pay Governance's work does not raise a conflict of interest.
+In 2022, the Compensation Committee engaged Pay Governance LLC ("Pay Governance"), a compensation consulting firm, to assist in making decisions regarding the amount and types of compensation to provide our executive officers and non-employee directors.
+Pay Governance reports directly to the Compensation Committee.
+The Compensation Committee has considered the adviser independence factors required under SEC rules as they relate to Pay Governance and has determined that Pay Governance's work does not raise a conflict of interest.